RAPcores/rapcores/docs/dev.md

 source $HOME/.nix-profile/etc/profile.d/nix.sh >> ~/.bashrc
 ```

 Then restart the terminal.
-Next, `cd` to the RAPcore directory.
+Next, `cd` to the RAPcores directory.
 Run `nix-shell`, and some
 packages will be installed.
 Once complete you should be able to run any of the `make` commands
 below.
 This environment includes all the tools to synthesis, place, route, program, and
-formally verify the RAPcore project.
+formally verify the RAPcores project.

 ### Packages included in Nix environment